-Onshore regions appear to have little potential for oil or gas although there may be small prospects close to the coast and the existence of the Mamu Tar Sands inland may lead to some extra-heavy oil over the long term.
+Onshore regions appear to have little potential for oil or gas although there may be small prospects close to the coast.
+The existence of the Mamu Tar Sands inland may lead to some extra-heavy oil production over the long term.

 Land area (sq kms)